Advertising on Google is arguably one of the most effective ways to market your business.

 Ad sizes range from small to large banners, so you can choose how much real estate you want to work with.

-Generally speaking, images attract more attention, so choose an ad size that works for your brand while still able to incorporate some visual appeal.
+Generally, images attract more attention, so choose an ad size that works for your brand while still being able to incorporate some visual appeal.

-Also pay attention to your messaging.
+And don’t forget to pay attention to your messaging.
 Keep it short and simple (especially if using a visual ad; it’s often best to let the images do the talking).
 And always, always include a clear call to action so that people know what to do next.

 8. Adjust Your Google Display Network Ad For Time of Day

-This is an easy yet often overlooked feature.
+This is an important, yet often overlooked feature.

 Google also allows you to monitor how your ad performs throughout the day so you can hone in on your best-performing times.